 ACCEL sets the acceleration rate for all speed reference sources (keypad, speed pot, 4-20 mA, 0-10 VDC, jog, and the preset speeds).
 The ACCEL setting is the time to accelerate from 0 Hz to the BASE FREQUENCY (Parameter 18).
 The range of adjustment for ACCEL depends on horsepower.
-Refer to the following table:
+Refer to the table below:

 ACCELERATION LIMITS

-120 - 240 Vac Models RANGE OF ADJUSTMENT
+HORSEPOWER RANGE OF ADJUSTMENT

-0.25 - 20 HP 1 - 20 HP 0.1 - 3600 SEC
+0.25 - 20 0.1 - 3600 SEC

-25 - 30 HP 25 - 60 HP 0.3 - 3600 SEC
+25 - 60 0.3 - 3600 SEC

-40 - 60 HP 75 - 150 HP 1.0 - 3600 SEC

-Example: If ACCEL is set to 30 seconds, and the BASE FREQUENCY is set to 60 Hz, the drive will ramp from 0 Hz to 60 Hz in 30 seconds.
+If ACCEL is set to 30 seconds, and the BASE FREQUENCY is set to 60 Hz, the drive will ramp from 0 Hz to 60 Hz in 30 seconds.
 This is a linear function, therefore the drive would ramp up to 30 Hz in 15 seconds, etc.

-NOTE: The ability to accelerate a given load at a particular rate will be limited by the output power capability of the drive/motor combination.
+The ability to accelerate a given load at a particular rate is limited by the output power capability of the drive/motor combination.
 The acceleration of high-inertia and high-friction loads may be affected by the current limiting characteristics of the drive.
 Refer to Parameters: 16 - CURRENT, 19 - FX BOOST, and 20 - AC BOOST for more information.